Bmerc1/Casestudy/README.md

 A specific financial problem that PayPal is trying to slove is exposure to fraudulent actvities.

-It is without a doubt that electronic transaction is simple, and convenient.
+It is without a doubt that an electronic transaction is simple, and convenient.
 But it also involves a highly level of risk at the same time.

 To help combat fraud in the earlier days of the business PayPal built IGOR ( nicknamed after a Russian fraudster who had taunted them in earlier days) to help identify abnormal patterns in one of the first major commercial applications of big data.